decodingchris/prompttest/README.md

 ## Features

-- **🔤 Test in Plain English:** Let an AI judge your prompts using criteria written in English.
+- **🔤 Test in Plain English:** Write your tests in English, and let an AI grade the response.

 - **🚀 Write Tests Faster:** Just list your inputs and criteria in a simple file—no code needed.